 Provide the date on which you would like the Articles of Organization to take effect.

 You must provide the name and address of the organizer, and they must sign the form.

 Step 3: File the Articles of Organization

-To register your LLC, you will need to file the Articles of Organization with the Department of Consumer and Regulatory Affairs.
+To register your LLC, you will need to file the Articles of Organization with the Department of Licensing and Consumer Protection.

 There are two ways to file your Articles of Organization: